phildc/100-days-of-code/log.md

 ### Day 1: December 18, 2019

-**Today's Progress**: Started reading Chapter 1 - Introduction to HTML and CSS.
+**Today's Progress:** Started reading Chapter 1 - Introduction to HTML and CSS.
 Finished the Overview and Introduction.
 Read about two-thirds of the HTML section.
 Used VSCode to experiment with all the code snippets.
 Uploaded these snippets to GitHub.

 **Thoughts:** This was a really interesting introduction to HTML.
 I love the new content type categories in HTML5.
 So much clearer and useful than the block-level/inline distinction in previous versions of HTML.